Archaic-Mage/Archaic-Mage/README.md

 B.Tech.
 Computer Science
 ------------------------

-Currently pursuing my degree in Computer Science in Indian Institute of Technology.
+Currently pursuing my degree in Computer Science in Indian Institute of Technology, Madras.
 I'm driven by the exciting challenges and endless possibilities offered by the world of technology.
 I am an enthusiastic learner and very keen to learn new technology to help and create innovative solutions.

 * 🧠  I'm interested in computer networks, security, trading systems (low latency system design) and program analysis.
 * 🌟  I enjoy brainstorming ideas and working alongside like-minded individuals to create impactful and high-performance systems.